Resurrection (1958 film)

 Resurrection (German: Auferstehung) is a 1958 historical drama film directed by Rolf Hansen and starring Horst Buchholz, Myriam Bru and Edith Mill.
 It was made as a co-production between France, Italy and West Germany.
 It is an adaptation of the 1899 novel Resurrection by Leo Tolstoy.

-It was shot at the Bavaria Studios in Munich with sets designed by the art director Robert Herlth.
+It was shot at the Bavaria Studios in Munich.
+The film's sets designed by the art director Robert Herlth.